 Price Participation Risk.
-The Fund employs an investment strategy that includes the sale of call option contracts, which limits the degree to which the Fund will participate in increases in value experienced by AMD over the Call Period.
-This means that if AMD experiences an increase in value above the strike price of the sold call options during a Call Period, the Fund will likely not experience that increase to the same extent and may significantly underperform AMD over the Call Period.
-Additionally, because the Fund is limited in the degree to which it will participate in increases in value experienced by AMD over each Call Period, but has full exposure to any decreases in value experienced by AMD over the Call Period, the NAV of the Fund may decrease over any given time period.
-The Fund's NAV is dependent on the value of each options portfolio, which is based principally upon the performance of AMD.
-The degree of participation in AMD gains the Fund will experience will depend on prevailing market conditions, especially market volatility, at the time the Fund enters into the sold call option contracts and will vary from Call Period to Call Period.
-The value of the options contracts is affected by changes in the value and dividend rates of AMD, changes in interest rates, changes in the actual or perceived volatility of AMD and the remaining time to the options' expiration, as well as trading conditions in the options market.
-As the price of AMD changes and time moves towards the expiration of each Call Period, the value of the options contracts, and therefore the Fund's NAV, will change.
-However, it is not expected for the Fund's NAV to directly correlate on a day-to-day basis with the returns of AMD.
-The amount of time remaining until the options contract's expiration date affects the impact of the potential options contract income on the Fund's NAV, which may not be in full effect until the expiration date of the Fund's options contracts.
-Therefore, while changes in the price of the AMD will result in changes to the Fund's NAV, the Fund generally anticipates that the rate of change in the Fund's NAV will be different than that experienced by AMD.
+The Fund employs an investment strategy that includes the sale of call option contracts, which limits the degree to which the Fund will participate in increases in value experienced by BRK.B over the Call Period.
+This means that if BRK.B experiences an increase in value above the strike price of the sold call options during a Call Period, the Fund will likely not experience that increase to the same extent and may significantly underperform BRK.B over the Call Period.
+Additionally, because the Fund is limited in the degree to which it will participate in increases in value experienced by BRK.B over the Call Period, the NAV of the Fund may decrease over any given time period.
+The Fund's NAV is dependent on the value of each options portfolio, which is based principally upon the performance of BRK.B.
+The degree of participation in BRK.B gains the Fund will experience will depend on prevailing market conditions, especially market volatility, at the time the Fund enters into the sold call option contracts and will vary from Call Period to Call Period.
+The value of the options contracts is affected by changes in the value and dividend rates of BRK.B, changes in interest rates, changes in the actual or perceived volatility of BRK.B and the remaining time to the options contracts, and therefore the Fund's NAV, will change.
+However, it is not expected for the Fund's NAV to directly correlate on a day-to-day basis with the returns of BRK.B.
+The amount of time remaining until the options contract's expiration date affects the impact of the potential options contract income on the Fund's NAV, which may not be in full effect until the expiration date of the Fund's NAV will be different than that experienced by BRK.B.